clairefro/pinecone/README.md

 Go one dir ABOVE pinecone so you can run it pretending it's a binary 🙃.

-Download the latest TUTORIAL.md to your local from (here)[https://raw.githubusercontent.com/redwoodjs/redwoodjs.com/main/TUTORIAL.md].
-This will be the input file.
+For the input file, download the latest TUTORIAL.md to your local from [here](https://raw.githubusercontent.com/redwoodjs/redwoodjs.com/main/TUTORIAL.md).

-A second optional arg allows you to specifcy the output dir for the converted file (defaults to `./TUORIAL_SECTIONS`)

-Inside will be a fulll copy of the converted file `00_FULL.md`, as well as a breakdown by section
+A second optional arg allows you to specifcy the output dir for the converted file and sections (defaults to `./TUORIAL_SECTIONS`).
+Inside will be a fulll copy of the converted file `00_FULL.md`, as well as a breakdown by section:

 ```sh
 TUTORIAL_SECTIONS